genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 Try to insert or modify a TRADE and see the auditing happening accordingly.
 You can use DbMon or Genesis Console to check the data in table TRADE_AUDIT.

 :::info END OF DAY 4
-This is the end of the day 4 of our training.
+This is the end of day 4 of our training.
 To help your training journey, check out how your application should look at the end of day 4 [here](https://github.com/genesiscommunitysuccess/devtraining-seed/tree/Exercise_4.3).
 :::